mangalds/cs-capstone-sculpture/README.md

 # Sculpture
 Reminiscent of arcade basketball games, the sculpture makes use of the idea of a finite state machine and it consists of a basketball court and hoop.
 The hoop sways back and forth as a player attempts to bounce a small ball into the hoop to rack up points.
-Each game session lasts for 45 seconds.
+Each game session lasts for 45 seconds unless the max score of three points is reached.
 The score is tracked by a Read, Evaluate, Print, Loop(REPL) prompt on the computer attached to the sculpture.